Ratheshprabakar/Food-Ordering-System/README.md

 * Cart/Order Confirmation

 **Signup :**
-* Get the Username, Age, Email, Password, Confirm Password, Mobile Number
+* Get the username, age, email, password, confirm password and mobile number
 * Validate the inputs
   * Username must be alphabets.
   * Age must be greater than and npt equal to 0.